marph91/jimmy/docs/formats/dynalist.md

-This page describes how to convert notes from Dynalist to Markdown.
+# Convert from Dynalist to Markdown

 ## General Information